teksavant/teksavant.github.io/_posts/2015-06-12-add-rss-to-jekyll-blog.markdown

 ---
 title: Building a Jekyll Website.
-How to add RSS?
+Don't know how to add RSS?
 date: 2015-06-12 21:48:52
 img: jekyll.png
 description: Just built your own Jekyll website, but don't know how to add RSS feed to it?
 Then